 Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

-From Nick: The info below is current to March 4, 2021.
-My family and I are safe and healthy and continuing our quarantine practices, awaiting vaccination.
-My efforts to share Feldenkrais online as generously and widely as possible are also continuing.
+From Nick: The info below is current to May 21, 2021.
+My family and I are safe and healthy and all of us over 12 are vaccinated.
+My efforts to share Feldenkrais online as generously and widely as possible continue.
 Summary and newest info are in bold.

 A listener comment from Aliza Nizet on our free introductory lesson collection, Getting Oriented, as quarantine began: